nova0821/iotjs-wiki/Build-for-Linux.md

 To run greetings JavaScript in test folder, for example;

 ```
-./build/x86_64-linux/debug/iotjs/iotjs ./test/hello_iot.js
+./build/x86_64-linux/debug/iotjs/iotjs ./test/run_pass/test_console.js
 ```

 #### What build script does

-1. It will clone sub-modules(JerryScript and libuv), this will be done only once when version hash has not changed.
+1. It will clone sub-modules, this will be done only once when version hash has not changed.
 2. Checkout matching version for each sub-modules.
 3. Build sub-modules, you can see the outputs at build/(target-arch)-(target-os)/(buildtype)/libs folder.
 4. Build IoT.js